Skip to main content

 Active or Passive orchestration

-Passive - Knocknoc's Allowlist features provides a very powerful integration with firewalls that support a External Dynamic Lists or EDLs.
+Passive - Knocknoc's Allowlist feature provides a passive integration with firewalls that support External Dynamic Lists or EDLs.
 This feature pulls from the Knocknoc server a list of IPs of authenticated users, in the correct group/for the assigned firewall policy.
 The drawback of this feature is that the list can only be fetched every 1 minute in the case of a Fortinet.

 Active (via Forti API)